vodknuckles/vkas/README.md

 Lastly, some mods have dependencies that are required for the mod to function.
 These mods won't be a retexture or small fix, they'll generally have some scripting or they might base part of their functionality on a separately developed mod.
 This can be great and lead to some awesome projects, but more often it's a juggling act of trying to keep everything updated and playing nice.

 For this problem, I've developed a template .txt file that I include inside of each mod folder where some required materials or other information is needed for smooth functionality.
-These requirements (req.) files (in their current implementation, I may move to a centralized or MarkDown solution in the future) are simple .txt file that specifies any hard or soft requirements as well as any optional files, notes, or special instructions.
+These requirements (req.) files (in their current implementation, I may move to a centralized or Markdown solution in the future) are simple .txt file that specifies any hard or soft requirements as well as any optional files, notes, or special instructions.

 Below is a short summary of the sections of a req. file: